george-hawkins/arf-drone/README.md

 So what other parts do you need besides a frame and a propulsion system?
 The list of parts below makes it clear there's a bit more to this whole thing.

 An approximate price in Euros (though I bought most items in the UK or Switzerland) has been given for every item, as you can see the most expensive items are the propulsion system, flight controller and transmitter.
-The batteries (if you buy two to have one in reserve) also add a significant cost.
+The batteries (especially if you buy two to have one in reserve) and charger also add a significant cost.
 Each part is listed with one or more links to either a product page or a shop page that provides details about the product (in the case of shop pages I chose pages that provided the best description and not necessarily the shop from which I bought the given part).

 Various acronyms used in the parts list, like ESC and PDB, are explained later in this pages or on the [`NOTES`](NOTES.md) page.
 Many terms in this page are used before being fully explained but hopefully they're all explained at some point.